Hearing Technologies – Hi-Tech Wonders

 With CICs, the entire hearing aid is placed deep inside the ear canal, making them the least visible.
 CICs are custom fitted to the wearer’s ear canal, are very small in size and are almost invisible.
 They sit very close to the eardrum, which helps improve sound quality and reduce echoing.

-What to expect from your Hearing Instrument
+What to expect from all hearing aid types

 Although a hearing aid won’t restore normal hearing, with hearing instruments, you should be able to hear many sounds that you couldn’t hear without one.
 People notice more sounds, such as a ticking clock, that were not noticeable before.
 The new ability to hear in more detail takes a little getting used to.